robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 ### Defining the business tasks

-**Q1** : Determine the best performing product line, both in total sales and in profit margin over the first quarter of 2019
+**Q1** : Determine the best performing product line, both in total sales and in profit margin over the first quarter of 2019.

-**Q2** : Determine the peak hour of sales during the day to inform staff lunch breaks and over/understaffed hours
+**Q2** : Determine the peak hour of sales during the day to better plan staff shift roster.

-**Q3** : Determine the peak weekday for sales, as well as lowest performing day to determine when to run promotions and discounts
+**Q3** : Determine the peak weekday for sales, as well as lowest performing day to determine when to run promotions and discounts.

-**Q4** : Explore customer ratings to determine the best rated products, and the worst rated products
+**Q4** : Explore customer ratings to determine the best rated product lines, and the worst rated product lines.

-**Q5** : Calculate the sales total by location
+**Q5** : Calculate monthly sales totals by branch, to determine which store needs more marketing attention.

-**Q6** : Determine ratings by location
+**Q6** : Determine ratings by branch to give focus to the reasons behind the worst rated branch.

-**Q7** : Calculate sales by payment method to see if there is a disproportionate payment method
+**Q7** : Calculate sales by payment method to see if there is a preferred payment method.

-**Q8** : Product line sales split by gender to determine which product lines sell more commonly to a certain gender
+**Q8** : Product line sales split by gender to determine which product lines sell more commonly to a certain gender.

-**Q9** : Determine profit by customer type, to determine whether to motivate non members to attain membership
+**Q9** : Determine profit by customer type, to determine whether to motivate non members to attain membership.

 ---